-- 1. Resubmit Plans Package as a new transmittal with all required components.
+- 1. Resubmit PS&E Package as a new transmittal with all required components.
 On the Transmittal memo, write this note by the Transmittal date "Plans completely revised".
 On the lead Key Sheet, write this note on the lower left corner: "Plans completely revised. (date)".
 All copies of project documents in Central Office from the previous submittal will be destroyed.
 This action requires a total reprint. - 2.
 A project withdrawn for a significant period (nine months or longer) will be updated according to the process outlined in Chapter 15, this volume.

 Plans rejected from letting by the Awards Committee or withdrawn for minor revisions may not need to follow the above process.
 District coordination with Central Office Production Management is required to reschedule a letting.
+Note that a new Proposal/Contract ID number is generated and shall be shown when resubmitting.